alexandrugrigore/alexandrugrigore.github.io/index.md

     - UML description

 - **Technology Stack**
-    - **General**: C, C++, Python, SQL, PHP
+    - **General**: Python, SQL, PHP, C, C++
     - **Web**: Django

 ## Experience:

 - **Junior Java Developer, Luxoft Romania, 2015.November – present**
+    - **Industrial HiVision (present)**
+        - **Project description:** Desktop application for configuring/managing the network and the devices in the network
+        - **Roles:** development, integrator, refactoring, bugfixing, testing, automated testing
+        - **Roles description:** I am a front-end and back-end developer for this application, making new features, bugfixing, testing, automated testing and creating documentation.
+I also create new tools that help the whole team, like helpers for testing.
+        - **Training role:** I helped new colleagues get acquainted with the application, the building process, the development process, SCRUM methodology, and other points that helped them get started.

     - **HTML5 Web Interface for Hirschmann devices (4 months)**
         - **Project description:** Replace the old Java applet-based web interface with HTML5
         - **Roles:** development, integrator, refactoring
         - **Roles description:** I was a front-end developer, creating the website UI, using SNMP to retrieve data, making validations and using thread-safe methods to allow multiple users configure devices, and also helped in the creation of the framework used.
         - **Training role:** I helped other newly assigned team members to the project, to setup the environment, how the task assignment works, explain the framework, and explain the best practices.

-    - **Industrial HiVision (present)**
-        - **Project description:** Desktop application for configuring/managing the network and the devices in the network
-        - **Roles:** development, integrator, refactoring, bugfixing, testing
-        - **Roles description:** I am a front-end and back-end developer for this application, making new features, bugfixing, testing, and creating documentation.

 - **Junior Scala Developer, Brainlight, 2014.July – 2015.September**
     - **DarZar** – crawler, scrapper, extractor, advertising, aggregation, search